 Car crash victims can face significant physical injuries and property damage as a result of their accidents.
-Boston car accident attorney Michael O. Smith represents individuals who have been hurt in car and other traffic-related accidents.
+Boston car accident attorney Smith and his team of attorneys represent individuals who have been hurt in car and other traffic-related accidents.
 Mr. Smith is a seasoned trial lawyer with substantial experience advocating for clients who were injured due to the careless acts of others.
 With more than 15 years in practice, he can advise you on your rights and provide the representation you need to recover damages for your injuries.
 Contact our office today for a free consultation.Massachusetts Car Accidents

 Car accidents are a daily occurrence on our roads and highways.
 According to the National Highway Traffic Safety Administration, 740 individuals were involved in traffic-related crashes in Massachusetts in 2012.
 Of these, 349 died as a result of accident-related injuries.
 Approximately 58 percent of these deaths involved occupants who were inside a vehicle at the time of the crash.
 Alcohol-impaired driving accounted for 35 percent of the overall traffic fatalities in Massachusetts that year.Holding a Negligent Driver Accountable

 A victim in a Massachusetts car accident can initiate a personal injury suit to recover damages against the person or entity responsible for his or her injuries.
 If a careless driver caused the accident, you can seek to hold him or her liable for your injuries based on a claim of negligence.